Disney World Park Pass Reservations

-The Walt Disney World Resort uses a Park Pass Reservation System requiring guests to make reservations to visit the theme parks.
-This system was been put into place during the phased reopening, and remains in place to help Disney control crowd levels and manage crowd capacity in each park.
+The Walt Disney World Resort uses a Park Pass Reservation System requiring certain guests to make reservations to visit the theme parks.
+This system helps Disney control crowd levels and manage crowd capacity in each park.

-Beginning in 2024, Disney will no longer require Park Pass reservations for most ticket types.
-Park Pass reservations are still required for most guests through the end of 2023.
+Beginning in 2024, Disney will no longer require Park Pass reservations for most ticket types, including date-based tickets.
+For other admission types, theme park reservations may be required.

 IMPORTANT: For ticket types that require it, you MUST make a park reservation to enter one of the theme parks!
 This is in addition to a valid theme park admission (ticket).
 You will be able to make reservations one day at a time.